Here’s a fun pumpkin craft and DIY calm-down toy that doubles as a cute, friendly, or spooky glowing DIY Halloween decoration idea!

 Glowing Jack o’ Lantern Halloween Sensory Bottle

 Children are sure to love this pumpkin sensory play idea.
-A friendly calm down bottle like this glowing Jack o’ Lantern Halloween sensory bottle is perfect for children that get easily scared, overwhelmed or anxious on Halloween night.
+Friendly, calming bottles, such as glowing Jack o’Lantern Halloween sensory bottles, are ideal for children who tend to get easily scared, overwhelmed, or anxious on Halloween night.
+For more information about calm-down sensory bottles or jars and their uses, check out Calm Down Sensory Bottles 101.

 Halloween Pumpkin Sensory Bottle Craft Materials

-- Recycled bottle or mason jar
+- Recycled water bottle or mason jar

 (Most bottles from the recycle bin can work!)